 The Rotary Student Exchange Program is unique in that we work with Rotary Clubs in foreign countries to make these reciprocal Exchanges occur.
 This results in a relatively small fee to enroll in the program.
 The hosting clubs also pay the student a small stipend ($100 per month) to help with expenses.
 This creates a reasonably low cost to the student and his or her family compared to many other programs and is affordable for most students.
 Many of the students traveling in both directions say their Exchange stays have changed their lives forever.

-Your local Rotary Club sponsors your outgoing students, and generally will host incoming students.
 Please consider sharing this great program with your students.
 If you or your counselors or teachers have further questions, please feel welcome to call or email us.
-There is also some great information at the web site http://www.clubrunner.ca/dprg/dxhome/_home.aspx?did=5650.
+There is also some great information at the web site http://rotarydistrict5650.org/SitePage/youth-exchange.
 We look forward to working with you.

 Sincerely yours,